Supplies

 Never Cross-Contaminate

-Never use the same syringe to draw from a BAC water vial and then a different peptide vial.
-Never draw from two different peptide vials with the same syringe.
-Each reconstitution event should use a fresh syringe to prevent cross-contamination between products.
+One syringe, one vial.
+Don't draw from your BAC water and then stick that same needle into a peptide vial.
+Don't draw from two different peptide vials with the same syringe.
+Fresh syringe every time.
+This isn't optional — cross-contamination ruins products.

 Storage & Shelf Life